 Models implemented as

-HybridBlock can be easily serialized for deployment
+HybridBlock can be easily serialized.
+The serialized

-using other language front-ends like C, C++ and Scala.
+with other language front-ends like C, C++ and Scala.
 To this end, we simply

 model-0001.params are saved on disk.